IowaDave/AVR_Watchdog_Timer/README.md

 ## The WDTON bit in the high fuse byte determines the default condition of the WD:

 * "Programmed" condition, the WDTON bit = 0:
-  * WD interrupt is not available.
   * WD is always on in System Reset mode, described below.
-  * User code can regulate the WD in this mode:
+  * User code can regulate the WD two ways in this mode:
     * determine the WD Counter overflow period by the choice of prescaler; and
     * reset the WD Counter to zero by issuing the WDR instruction;
-  * however, user code cannot stop the WD.
+  * User code cannot stop the WD.
+  * WD interrupt is not available.
 * "Unprogrammed" condition, the WDTON bit = 1:
   * WD interrupt mode can be selected in User code.
   * WD can be stopped by User code.